 Teuton Resources (“TUO”) is the original owner of Treaty Creek.
 It now holds a 20% carried interest in the property, meaning it does not have to pay for exploration costs until such time as a production decision is made.
-It also holds a royalty interest of 0.98% in the core portion of the property and a 0.49% royalty interest in the peripheral claims, neither of which are subject to a buy back.
+It also holds a royalty interest of 0.98% in the core portion of the property (which cover the Goldstorm zone) and a 0.49% royalty interest in the peripheral claims, neither of which are subject to a buy back.

 From 1985 to 2015, Treaty Creek was explored by Teuton and five separate optionees (Tantalus Resources, Homestake Mining, Global Explorations, Heritage Explorations and American Creek Resources).
 Around $9 million was spent during this period resulting in the discovery of multiple zones of precious metal mineralizaton.
 In 2016, Teuton and co-owner American Creek (“AMK”), optioned the property to Walter Storm’s vehicle, Tudor Gold, under terms whereby both Teuton and AMK retained 20% carried interests each, while Tudor Gold held the remaining 60% interest.
 Tudor Gold will be responsible for all exploration expenditures until such time as a production decision is made.
 Teuton also retains a 0.98% NSR in the core claims of the Treaty Creek property as well as 0.49% NSR in the surrounding claims.

 Teuton Resources Reports on JV Partner Tudor Gold’s 2018 Exploration Plans for Treaty Creek Property, Golden Triangle